About Us

 With the help of God, we are on our way towards building an exquisite stone chapel designed by Byzantine architectural scholar Andrew Gould!
 In 2013 the spot for the stone chapel was excavated and in 2015 Fr.
 Nilos, with the blessing of OCA Archbishop Irenee, held the first Divine Liturgy here in a small chapel that had formerly been used as a weaver’s cabin just up above the house.
 As of 2024, the concrete foundation for the stone chapel is in place, we have stones lying in wait, we have hired a local stone mason and have even begun vertical work on one of the walls!
 Until the stone chapel is built we have a small but lovely temporary chapel space on the top floor above the common area of the main house.
 We have ten acres of gorgeous land, cabins, and all the tools necessary to continue the building up of our stone chapel and other infrastructure needed for the St John in the Wilderness mission.

-We have committed parishioners, new catechumens, and many curious visitors.
+We have committed members, new catechumens, and many curious visitors.
 We are excited to keep growing, in Christ!

 Join us